Asyllbek/IT-Academy/README.md

 ## It's Django project

-Do you want to run my project ?
+Do you want to run my project?
 Do this instruction below in your terminal.

 #### 1-st step